marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	/* store the value 7 as variable "test" */
 	$a = 7;
 	$save("test", $a);

-.. note:: Note that decision inputs are stored automatically with no need for :php:`$save(...)`.
-All other variables used in the subjects program are not stored automatically.

 .. note:: Keep in mind that you should only retrieve variables at least one stage after saving them.
 See `Synchronization`_.